How is OnRelay different from a VoIP PBX?

 Does OnRelay support VoIP over WiFi?

 Yes.
-Just enable WiFi dialing in your standard smartphone settings.
+Just enable WiFi dialing in your standard smartphone settings if it is supported by your wireless carrier and device.
 OnRelay has been designed to support all the voice call mechanisms as supported by the wireless carrier and your smartphone.
 Most carriers offer native WiFi dialing to offload their networks, reduce international roaming costs and support high quality services in poor cell coverage areas.

 Does OnRelay support text messaging?